 The trick is to let go of the idea that one person wins and the other loses.
 It’s not a zero-sum game.
 The best negotiations aim for a win-win outcome.
 Very few people are born expert negotiators.
 Like anything else, negotiation is a learned skill.

 “Manager Tools” is my preferred resource for anything regarding People Management.
-Their “Manager Tools Basics” series covers important topics including:
+Their “Manager Tools Basics” series covers important topics such as: